War-rooms and oxygen: India's IT companies scramble to handle COVID-19 surge

-Banks including Goldman Sachs (GS.N) and Standard Chartered (STAN.L), who run much of their global back office operations from large office parks in Bengaluru, Chennai or Hyderabad, have put in place the infrastructure to vaccinate thousands of employees and their families, when age restrictions are lifted on May 1.
+Banks including Goldman Sachs and Standard Chartered, who run much of their global back office operations from large office parks in Bengaluru, Chennai or Hyderabad, have put in place the infrastructure to vaccinate thousands of employees and their families, when age restrictions are lifted on May 1.

 They play down any threat of a collapse in operations - but at stake if the surge continues is the infrastructure put in place by the world’s biggest financial companies in cost-cutting drives that have left them deeply-reliant on the big Indian offices.